sijeffrey/Supervisory/README.md

 - ILQ74 (opto-coupler)
 - ULN2803A (Darlington Transistor Array)

+### Project

+This was designed to replace a PLC type function in an alarm system.
+Hopefully expanding to other sites in the future.
+A dedicated PLC was considered but cost was an issue.

 ### Operation

 The system scans the inputs on the MCP23017 and detects any unhealthy state (LOW) pins.